 Many day-to-day problems for disabled people stem from confusion over the rules, poor or insufficient communication, inadequate training, and/or a lack of enforcement.
 Issues where these concerns overlap include the provision of assistance on vehicles and at stations; the carriage of mobility scooters; and buggies and prams using wheelchair spaces on buses.

-In August 2017 the Government published a draft Transport Accessibility Action Plan, setting out how it wants the transport industry to move forwards in improving accessibility and how it intends to help the industry achieve this.
-The consultation period on the draft plan has closed and we await the Government’s response and the publication of the final plan.
+In August 2017 the Government published a draft Transport Accessibility Action Plan for consultation; followed in July 2018 by its Inclusive Transport Strategy, setting out how it wants the transport industry to move forwards in improving accessibility and how it intends to help the industry achieve this.
+It includes a number of actions to be achieved between 2018 and 2020.

 There are a number of organisations working to improve transport provision for disabled people and seeking to influence government policy.
 The Equality Advisory and Support Service (EASS) can provide expert information, advice and support on discrimination and human rights issues and the applicable law.